 Headlines would have you believe the UK pub industry is struggling.
 But, as the latest takeover of Greene King suggests, there is plenty to cheer about.
-We have a look at the opportunity for traders.
+We have a look at the opportunity for investors and traders.

 Greene King investors cheer takeover bid

 Investors in Greene King are raising a glass in celebration after Hong Kong’s richest man, Victor Li, agreed to buy the UK’s largest publicly-listed pub and brewery company for £4.6 billion (including net debt).
 A unit of Li’s investment vehicle, CK Asset Holdings, has bid 850 pence per share – more than a 50% premium to the pre-bid share price.

 CK Asset Holdings already acts as a landlord to the maker of Old Speckled Hen and Abbot Ale after it bought 136 of Greene King’s pubs in late 2016 and leased them back to the business.

 The takeover is the latest in a string of acquisitions in the sector.
 Dutch firm Heineken bought Punch Tavern’s 1900 UK pubs in August 2017, adding it to its existing Star Pubs & Bars pub business.
 Stonegate, which runs numerous brands including Slug & Lettuce, is in the process of buying Ei Group’s 4000-plus pubs after tabling a bid in July.
 Heineken paid a 40% premium over Punch’s share price at the time, and Stonegate’s offer was higher than Ei Group shares had traded since the financial crisis.